 Thyroid storm, which is sudden extreme overactivity of the thyroid gland, is a life-threatening emergency.
 All body functions are accelerated to dangerously high levels.
 Severe strain on the heart can lead to a life-threatening irregular heartbeat (arrhythmia), extremely fast pulse, and shock.
 Thyroid storm may also cause fever, extreme weakness, restlessness, mood swings, confusion, altered consciousness (even coma), and an enlarged liver with mild jaundice (a yellowish discoloration of the skin and the whites of the eyes).

 Thyroid storm is generally caused by untreated or inadequately treated hyperthyroidism and can be triggered by infection, injury, surgery, poorly controlled diabetes, pregnancy or labor, or other stresses.
-Also, thyroid storm can occur when drugs being used to treat thyroid problems are stopped.
+Also, thyroid storm can occur when medications being used to treat thyroid problems are stopped.
 It is rare in children.

 Thyroid storm is diagnosed by a person's symptoms and examination findings.
-People are treated with drugs used to treat hyperthyroidism and with measures to treat complications (such as fever or altered consciousness), typically in an intensive care unit.
+People are treated with medications used to treat hyperthyroidism and with measures to treat complications (such as fever or altered consciousness), typically in an intensive care unit.

 Diagnosis of Hyperthyroidism

 Thyroid function tests